About the President

 Lee C. Bollinger became Columbia University’s nineteenth president in 2002.
 Under his leadership, Columbia stands again at the very top rank of great research universities, distinguished by comprehensive academic excellence, historic institutional development, an innovative and sustainable approach to global engagement, and unprecedented levels of alumni involvement and financial stability.

 President Bollinger is Columbia’s first Seth Low Professor of the University, a member of the Columbia Law School faculty, and one of the country’s foremost First Amendment scholars.
 Each fall semester, he teaches “Freedom of Speech and Press” to Columbia undergraduate students.
-His next book, The Free Speech Century, co-edited with Geoffrey R. Stone, is being published in late 2018 by Oxford University Press.
+His latest book, The Free Speech Century, co-edited with Geoffrey R. Stone, was published in 2018.

 As president of the University of Michigan, Bollinger led the school’s historic litigation in Grutter v.
 Bollinger and Gratz v.
 Bollinger, Supreme Court decisions that upheld and clarified the importance of diversity as a compelling justification for affirmative action in higher education.
 He speaks and writes frequently about the value of racial, cultural, and socioeconomic diversity to American society through opinion columns, media interviews, and public appearances around the country.
 Columbia remains one of the most diverse universities among its peer institutions and has seen the number of applicants to Columbia College and the selectivity of admissions at the school reach record levels.